-- The full proof of Theorem 8.6.1 is given in the Lecture Notes (optional reading). - The "\improx" requires relatively serious work. - The "←=" part ("if two Jordan matrices have the same Jordan blocks, then they are similar") is easier, and here is the idea.
+- The full proof of Theorem 8.6.1 is given in the Lecture Notes (optional reading). - The " \Longrightarrow " requires relatively serious work.

 • By Theorem 4.5.16, similar matrices represent the same linear function, only with respect to (possibly) different bases.